josephdyer/skeleventy/README.md

 ## Recommendations

 Once you've had a tinker with Skeleventy, hop over to [Netlify](https://www.netlify.com) and host your beautiful creation for free.
-You can set up continuous deployment, which will watch your repo and deploy when you've pushed new changes - you'll see the true magic of a modern JAMstack site and it's workflow ;)
+You can set up continuous deployment, which will watch your repo and deploy when you've pushed new changes - Netlify will take care of all the heavy lifting for you.

+Behold the true magic of a modern JAMstack workflow! ;)